wedesoft/www.wedesoft.de/_posts/2024-05-11-clojure-nuklear.md

 ; ...
 {% endhighlight %}
 Basically the font file is read and converted to a `java.nio.DirectByteBuffer` (let me know if you find a more straightforward way to do this).
-The data is used to initialise a STB font info object.
+The data is used to initialise an STB font info object.
 The next steps I can't explain in detail but they basically pack the glyphs into a greyscale bitmap.

 Finally a white RGBA texture data is created with the greyscale bitmap as the alpha channel.